peutetre/generator-module/README.md

 ### Test module

-Test module with mocha on a browser
+Build tests with

 ```
-npm run test
+npm run build-test
 ```

+Then open `test/index.html` to run the tests.

 Test module on saucelabs with mocha